 - Call 360-363-8300

-- Marysville Jail inmate visitation will resume Saturday, July 4.
-Jail services such as Alcoholics Anonymous, Narcotics Anonymous, and church and religious activities are currently suspended.
+- All inmate visitation and services such as Alcoholics Anonymous, Narcotics Anonymous, and church and religious activities are currently suspended.

 - Community Development & Public Works

 - Submit paperwork by drop box | Email for permit inquiries or information | Call 360-363-8100